 The Cotswolds Area of Outstanding Natural Beauty (AONB) protects this region of 2038sq km which is the largest area designated in this way in England.
 The Cotswolds reaches in the East deep into Oxfordshire, to the north into both Warwickshire and Worcestershire, in the south, Wiltshire and northeast into Somerset.
 However, the major part of the Cotswolds falls in Gloucestershire.

 Approaching the Cotswolds from the northeast, the scenery begins to change.
-The half-timber and thatch begins to give way to a honey-coloured stone which defines the borders of the region.
+The half-timber and thatch begin to give way to a honey-colored stone which defines the borders of the region.
 This is the Oolite-Limestone that tilts down from west to east.

-In the east the gradually rising profile leads to open, arable farming country, accentuated by dark stands of trees and rivers flanked by water-meadows, source of the mighty Thames.
+In the east, the gradually rising profile leads to open, arable farming country, accentuated by dark stands of trees and rivers flanked by water-meadows, the source of the mighty Thames.

 At its most western edge, the Cotswold escarpment holds for wide views.
 From Dover’s Hill down to Uley Bury, you’ll see faraway Wales, the Forest of Dean and the Malvern Hills, as well as some fine panoramas of the Cotswolds themselves rising up from the Severn Plain and Vale of Evesham.
 The Cotswold Way National Trail follows this edge for much of its 163 km route.